-You can contact the Foundation for Fair Contracting of CT at 860-667-7727; or, the CT DOL Wage and Workplace Standards Division at 860-263-6000.
+If you did not receive the correct rate of pay for work performed on a public prevailing wage project in Connecticut, you can contact the Foundation for Fair Contracting of CT at 860-667-7727; or, the Connecticut Department of Labor’s (CT DOL) Wage and Workplace Standards Division at 860-263-6000.
 The FFC can assist you with reviewing documents and filing a complaint with the DOL, if there is cause.

 The law requires prevailing wage rates to be posted in a conspicuous place on all public construction sites.
 To obtain the rates on a particular project, you may contact the awarding authority for the prevailing wage rate schedule.
 Prevailing wage rates may vary from project to project.
 Contact the FFC to learn more.